The Arroyo Venado Loop to Gregorio Marufo’s Vega and Beyond, the Final Frontier

 The old road to the Ore Terminal climbs out of the washes and the views show just how big Ernst Basin is.

-Looking north towards where we came through the canyon yesterday and the Dead Horse ridge we will climb back over in a few days on the Telephone Canyon trail.
+Looking north towards where we came through the canyon yesterday and the Dead Horse ridge we will hopefully climb back over in a few days on the Telephone Canyon trail.

 Quick and easy walking we soon come to the split in the old road and follow the more established route that turns left.
 A last look at the mouth of Ernst Tinaja canyon as the Chisos rise above the Cuesta Carlota with the shadows still long.